-Firefighters battle massive blaze at esteemed Rio museum
+Firefighters battle massive blaze at 200-year-old Rio museum

 “Two hundred years of work, investigation and knowledge have been lost,” said Temer.

-According to the museum’s website, it has thousands of items related to the history of Brazil and other countries, and is part of the Federal University of Rio de Janeiro.

-According to the museum’s website, many of its collections came from members of Brazil’s royal family.
+According to the museum’s website, it has more than 20,000 items related to the history of Brazil and other countries, and that many of its collections came from members of Brazil’s royal family.

+Connected to the Federal University of Rio de Janeiro, the museum has expositions that include anthropology, archaeology and paleontology, among others.

+The vice director of the museum, Luiz Fernando Dias Duarte, told Globo news the museum suffered chronic underfunding.